sunodmongia/sunodmongia/README.md

 - Achieved Security and Compliance, System Analysis and Improvement and many more skills under my Mentor.
 And I skilled myself in Computer Networking and Network design of the ONGC.

-# 💻 Summer Intern - Defense Research & Developement Organisation (DRDO)
+# 💻 Summer Intern - Defense Research & Development Organisation (DRDO)
 _Dates of Employment: July 2025 - Aug 2025_

 - Trained in Cybersecurity, Cryptography, and Network Security, with hands-on experience in penetration testing, vulnerability assessment, and exploitation techniques using tools like Metasploit, Wireshark, and Nmap.